JoaoCarabetta/project-templates/README.md

 > The token is now needed in order to create and push to your repositories via terminal.
 If you don't have one:
 > - Go to https://github.com/settings/tokens
 > - Select _Generate new token_
+> - Add a _Note_ to remind future you what this token is about
 > - On _Select scopes_, check _repo_
 > - Generate token at the end of the page, and don't forget to save it!